-- 1. Open the Sequence Analysis tab. - 2.
-For Focal data file(s) or folder select your combined data (organism_initials_seq.dat). - 3.
-Indicate the Desktop location to create a folder with the results. - Specify Lag for analysis (for a sequence ABCD, Lag1 = AB, BC, CD and Lag2= AC, BD).
+- 1. Open the Sequence Analysis tab. - For Focal data file(s) or folder select your combined data (exp initials seq.dat). - 3.
+Indicate the Desktop location to create a folder with the results. - 4.
+Specify Lag for analysis (for a sequence ABCD, Lag1 = AB, BC, CD and Lag2= AC, BD).
 It is logical to look at lag1 for most simple transition sequence analysis. - 5.
-For the desired output select: - Observed Matrix, - Transitional Probability Matrix and - Expected Z-score and p-value. - 6.
-The observed Matrix is a count of how many times each transition occurred. - The Transitional Probability Matrix reports the probability of each transition normalized to the number of occurrences of the first event of the transition pair ("row total"). - 8.
-The Z-score is a measure of the degree to which the observed transition occurs more or less frequently than would be expected by chance and is used to determine the p-value.
+For the desired output select: - Observed Matrix. - Transitional Probability Matrix and - Expected Z-score and p-value. - 6.
+The observed Matrix is a count of how many times each transition occurred. - 7.
+The Transitional Probability Matrix reports the probability of each transition normalized to the number of occurrences of the first event of the transition pair ("row total"). - 8.
+The Z-score is a measure of the degree to which the observed transition occurs more or less frequently than would be expected by chance and is used to determine the p-value. - 9.
+The statistical analysis necessary to compare two different kinematic diagrams is complicated and beyond the scope of today's lab.